maunium/mau.fi/blog/posts/2024-07-xx-megabridge-twilio.md

 ### `GetName`
 The `GetName` function is used to customize the name of the bridge.

+* `DisplayName` is a simple human-readable name for the network.
+It doesn't have any particular rules.
+It usually starts with a capital letter.
+This is used in lots of places.
+* `NetworkURL` is the website associated with the network.
+  This is used in the `protocol` section of `m.bridge` events.
+* `NetworkIcon` is a `mxc://` URI which contains the logo of the network.
+  This is used in the `protocol` section of `m.bridge` events, as well as in the avatar of the bridge bot user.
+* `NetworkID` is a string that uniquely identifies the network.
+If there are multiple bridge implementations for the same network, they should use the same ID.
+This is conventionally all lowercase.
+* `BeeperBridgeType` identifies the specific bridge implementation.
+The Go module import path is a good option for this to ensure uniqueness, but bridges used by Beeper use shorter types (e.g. the Go rewrite of the Discord bridge used `discordgo`).
+* `DefaultPort` can optionally be set to change the default port when generating the example config.
+It is not required and will default to `8008` when unset.
+  All mautrix bridges use ports defined in [mau.fi/ports](https://mau.fi/ports).
+* `DefaultCommandPrefix` can optionally be set to change the default command prefix when generating the example config.
+It is not required and will default to `!` followed by the `NetworkID`.

 ```go
 func (tc *TwilioConnector) GetName() bridgev2.BridgeName {